 The Australian Government’s

-Regulator performance framework was released in October 2014 by the Department of the Prime Minister and Cabinet.
+Regulator performance framework was released in October 2014.
 The framework aims to improve the performance of regulators by establishing a means for Commonwealth regulators to evaluate, in partnership with key stakeholder groups, overall regulatory performance.

 For our department, the framework applies to the following organisational functions: